Clarkson-Applied-Data-Science/Yadugur_IA626_Project/README.md

 ```
 The code opens a file named `input.txt` and reads its content line by line into the `raw_data` list.
 The first line is printed, and the total number of lines is displayed.

-## Inserting Data into the Database
+## Inserting Data into the Database:
 ```python
 insert_query = '''INSERT INTO `yadugur_FinalProject` (`dt`,`hex`,`flight`,`alt_baro`,`alt_geom`,`gs`,`baro_rate`,`geom_rate`,`category`,`lat`,`lon`,`seen_pos`,`version`) VALUES (%s, %s,%s,%s,%s,%s,%s,%s,%s,%s,%s,%s,%s);'''
 tokens=[]